 - 1 bunch of Sorrel

 - 5 potatoes peeled and cubed

 - 1 green onion stalk

-Prepare the soup broth from scratch (if not using store bought stock).
+- Prepare the soup stock from scratch (if not using store bought stock).
 If making a bone broth, set aside the meat from the bones to add back into the soup.

-While the potatoes are boiling, dice the onion, mince garlic and fry them in oil until they are caramelized.
+- While the potatoes are boiling, grate or julienne the carrot and set aside.
+Dice the onion, mince garlic and fry them in oil until they are caramelized.
 Add the fried onions and carrots into the soup and simmer for another 10 minutes.

-Finely chop the dill and green onion.
-Roughly chop the sorrel and add all the greens into the soup.
+- Roughly chop the sorrel, finely chop the dill and green onions and add all the greens into the soup.
 Salt and pepper to taste.
 Place the lid on the pot, remove from heat and allow to sit for 15 minutes before serving.
 Serve with sour cream and hard boiled eggs.